skillrepos/copilot-testing/README.md

 <br/><br/>

 ## Step 2.
-To create your working environment for the labs, create a codespace by clicking on the button below:
+To create your working environment for the labs, create a codespace by clicking on the button below AND wait for it to finish:

 Click on this button ⬇️
 <br/><br/>